-Are you a Vermont resident who served our country on active duty in the military?
+Are you a Vermont resident who served on active duty in the military?
 Are you suffering from a medical condition that you believe stems from an in-service event, injury, or illness?
-You might be eligible for a disability grant from the U.S. Department of Veterans Affairs (VA).
+If so, you may be eligible for disability compensation from the U.S. Department of Veterans Affairs (VA).

-That said, the application process is often complex and frustrating, and can be rife with challenges.
-Many veterans learn this when they receive denials for medical conditions they thought surely qualified.
-If the VA denied your application for disability benefits, you can appeal the decision.
-By working with a veteran (VA) disability lawyer serving Vermont, you can avoid many of the common issues that have kept other veterans from receiving benefits on appeal.
+That said, the application process is often complex and frustrating.
+Many veterans receive denials for medical conditions for which they should obtain compensation.
+If VA denied your claim for disability benefits, you can appeal the decision.

 Vermont VA Benefit Resources